whl1729/read/computer/os/apue/07_process_environment.md

 #### 7.10 `setjmp` and `longjmp` Functions

 - Special branching
-  - In C, we can't goto a label that’s in another function.
+  - In C, we can't goto a label that's in another function.
   - Instead, we must use the `setjmp` and `longjmp` functions to perform this type of branching.

   ```c